dibyaghosh/dnc/README.md

 # Divide-and-Conquer Reinforcement Learning

 This repository contains code accompaning the paper, [Divide-and-Conquer Reinforcement Learning (Ghosh et al., ICLR 2018)](https://arxiv.org/abs/1711.09874).
 It includes code for the DnC algorithm, and the Mujoco environments used for the empirical evaluation.
+Please see [the project website](http://dibyaghosh.com/dnc/) for videos and further details.

 <img src="videos/catching.gif" width="400px"/> <img src="videos/lobbing.gif" width="400px"/>